 “Art Ingels.”
 A name you’ve probably never heard and yet, a name that some of the most famous drivers in modern Formula 1 might not have seen such success without.
 In 1950s America, whilst working for indy race car builders Kurtis Kraft, Art cobbled together some scrap metal and a spare lawnmower engine and created the world’s first Go-Kart, earning him the title “The Father of Karting”.
 Devolving the 1940s principle of ‘midget racing’, a series that uses small yet purpose-built cars on oval tracks, Art’s creation brought motor racing to the masses as his Go-Karts were considerably cheaper to build, own and maintain.
-Following the creation of the first Go-Kart, it wasn’t long until the world’s first kart races were being held in the parking lot of the Rose Bowl Stadium in Pasadena California and, like many other motorsports, these small scale events in a car park were but the foundation of what karting is today.
+Following the creation of the first Go-Kart, it wasn’t long until the world’s first kart races were being held in the parking lot of the Rose Bowl Stadium in Pasadena California and, like many other motorsports, these small scale events in a sell my car park were but the foundation of what karting is today.

 In 1959, McCulloch - a company more widely known as a maker of chainsaw engines - became the first company to manufacture engines for use in karts by modifying the engines they already used in chainsaw production.
 The McCulloch MC-10 was a two-stroke, single-cylinder engine with a 122cc displacement and variations of it were manufactured and used in karting through the decades, with the final version - the MC-101M/C - launching in 1973.